Like a chip... you can't eat just one![mk_dropcaps style=”fancy-style” background_color=”#727272″]P[/mk_dropcaps]

-Pizzelles are an Italian classic, best described as a ‘waffle cookie.’
+Pizzelles are a traditional Italian treat, best described as a ‘waffle cookie.’
 They are super thin and crispy and insanely addicting!
-When you are cooking them, they produce the same smell that leaves your mouth watering when they are cooking up Belgium waffles on the side of a ski slope.
+When you are cooking them, they produce the same smell that leaves your mouth watering when you smell the Belgium waffles cooking on the side of a ski slope.
 (If you’ve never experienced that smell, trust me when I tell you that there is no better smell!

-Similarly, a Pizzelle is basically a waffle cone.
+A pizzelle is basically a waffle cone.
 (And who doesn’t love a waffle cone?)
 The ingredients are mixed together to become a batter and then cooked on a special waffle iron.
 When they come off the iron, they are pliable and can either let them set as a cookie, or they can be formed and left to set into the shape of a cone.
 They can also be rolled and used as for making cannolis.